percona/everest-doc/docs/upgrade_operators.md

 !!! note " Note"
     We recommend that you to take a backup of your databases before starting the upgrade process.

-Before upgrading a database operator, Everest presents a list of tasks that need to be completed to smoothly transition your clusters to the next version of the database operators.
+Before upgrading a database operator, Percona Everest presents a list of tasks that need to be completed to smoothly transition your clusters to the next version of the database operators.
 These tasks may include:

 - Upgrading your database engine version from an unsupported or end-of-life (EOL) version.